-Septage And Sludge Management.
+Septage And Sludge Management

 WT implements the regulations in chapters NR 113, NR 204 and NR 214, Wis.
 Adm.
 Code.
-NR 113 relates to septage management and NR 204 governs the treatment quality, use, and disposition of municipal wastewater treatment plant sludge.
-NR 113 and NR 204 incorporate federal septage and sludge standards.
-WT regulates the land application of industrial sludge, liquid wastes and by-product solids through NR 214.
+NR 113 relates to septage management and ch.
+NR 204 governs the treatment quality, use, and disposition of municipal wastewater treatment plant sludge. ch.
+NR 113 and ch.
+NR 204 incorporate federal septage and sludge standards.
+WT regulates the land application of industrial sludge, liquid wastes and by-product solids through ch.
+NR 214.
 Chapters NR 113, NR 204 and NR 214 contain treatment quality standards and land application site requirements and restrictions that are designed to prevent runoff to surface water or leaching of nutrients and pollutants to groundwater.

 Results of federal and state septage audits identified the need for compliance training in the area of septage management.
 Cooperation with U.S. EPA led to the on-going creation of better training tools and implementation of numerous compliance classes.
-Recent septage operator certification code changes in NR 114 will now require minimum compliance training of all certified septage operators in their continuing education requirements cycles to ensure a compliance focus.
+Recent septage operator certification code changes in ch.
+NR 114 now require minimum compliance training of all certified septage operators in their continuing education requirements cycles to ensure a compliance focus.
+New classes and training segments are currently offered through various associations, county updates and stand-alone classes.

 Inter-division work with the Bureau of Law Enforcement will continue to be necessary and likely increase as industry continues to explore more economical options for waste disposal and re-use in these difficult economic times and "green" transformation.
 Unfortunately, many of these options can cause significant harm to waters of the state.
 Continued enforcement efforts are necessary to deter further significant environmental harm.
+Increasing the number of audits is proposed to preempt significant operations that create long-term harm of the environment.
+Also, efforts are underway to systemize audits to minimize the intrusion to the permitted community, but to allow ample discussion to provide educational opportunities if needed.

-Efforts are proposed to modify the multiple land application codes (NR 113, NR 204, NR 214) for numerous reasons which are not limited to: creating consistency within these land application codes and between other related codes such as runoff management; providing a clearer understanding of code requirements; implementing best management practices consistent with total maximum daily loadings (TMDLs) of phosphorus; and modifying code language to be consistent with current practices employed by industry and contractors.
+Proposed efforts to modify the multiple land application codes (NR 113, NR 204, NR 214) have been stalled for the time being to focus on streamlining issues.
+However, these code changes are only temporarily stalled as the following need to be addressed: creating consistency within these land application codes and between other related codes such as runoff management; providing a clearer understanding of code requirements; implementing best management practices consistent with total maximum daily loadings (TMDLs) of phosphorus; and modifying code language to be consistent with current practices employed by industry and contractors.

 WT continues to implement a new statewide computer system that records and monitors treatment and disposal of municipal sludge, septage, and industrial land-applied wastes.
 This system includes an inventory and a history of all sites used for land application.
-A recent grant award from U.S. EPA will provide WT funds to implement additional tasks to increase efficiency in information transfer between the regulated community and the agency.
+A recent grant awarded by U.S. EPA providing WT funds to implement additional tasks to increase efficiency in information transfer between the regulated community and the agency.
 Wisconsin became the fourth state delegated authority by U.S. EPA to implement municipal sludge regulations, through its delegated NPDES (WPDES) permit program, in July of 2000.